 By: Dylan Cannon, KSL

-Who is your favorite movie father?
+What is your favorite basketball movie?

 Copyright 2013 Deseret Digital Media, Inc.